 This information is used for many purposes, including:

-Once it is fully operational (well before 2020, although the initial services will be delivered in 2014), 30 satellites will be providing global positioning data.
-Its state-of-the-art technologies and built-in interoperability with other GNSS systems (like the American GPS), will provide much more precise positioning than anything that is currently available.
+Once Galileo is fully operational, 30 satellites (including 6 active spares) will be providing highly accurate global positioning data for civilian use across Europe.
+Its state-of-the-art technologies and built-in interoperability with other satnav systems will permit much more precise positioning than anything that is currently available.

-Partners in the Galileo programme are:
+The partners in the Galileo programme are: